ENT · HEAD & NECK

 Hearing loss doesn’t always happen suddenly; it often occurs gradually, making it harder to notice.
 Some warning signs include asking people to repeat themselves, needing the TV volume higher, or finding it difficult to follow conversations in noisy places.
 Early detection and the use of hearing aids can help preserve hearing and improve quality of life, but ignoring symptoms may lead to permanent loss.

-6. Swimming Without Ear Protection
+6. Swimming Without Protection

 7. Flying with a Cold